Hijacked buildings in South Africa

 Hijacked buildings in South Africa are abandoned or vacant buildings that have been illegally occupied by individuals or groups, often criminal syndicates.
 The phenomenon is particularly common in Johannesburg and Durban, where there are an estimated 200 large hijacked buildings and 250 private dwellings.

-Most are often in a dilapidated state, with no running water, electricity, or sanitation.
+Most hijacked buildings are often in a dilapidated state, with no running water, electricity, or sanitation.
 They can be dangerous places to live, with high rates of crime and fire and it's one of the factors cited during the 2023 Johannesburg building fire.
 Despite this, many people live in hijacked buildings because they cannot afford other housing options.

 History

-The problem began during white flight at the end of apartheid in 1994, as big businesses moved out of the inner city into affluent suburbs, and the city experienced an influx of African migrants and South Africans seeking economic opportunities, this caused a housing crisis in South Africa's largest cities; Johannesburg and Durban.
-Criminal syndicates started "hijacking" buildings that were left empty and renting them out illegally.
+The problem began during white flight at the end of apartheid in 1994, as big businesses moved out of the inner city into affluent suburbs, and the city experienced an influx of African migrants and South Africans seeking economic opportunities, this caused a housing crisis in South Africa's largest cities: Johannesburg and Durban.

+Criminal syndicates started hijacking buildings that were left empty and renting them out illegally.
 They quickly became dilapidated centres of drugs crime and other lawlessness.